ryanwelcher/connecting-custom-fields/README.md

 ## 🔍 What You'll Learn

-- ✅ Reading and writing custom meta using WordPress Core APIs (`register_meta`, `get_post_meta`, etc.)
+- ✅ Reading and writing custom meta using WordPress Core APIs.
-- 🛠️ Building alternative user interfaces for managing meta fields
+- 🛠️ Building alternative user interfaces for managing meta fields.
 - 🔌 Integrating popular frameworks like **Advanced Custom Fields (ACF)**, **Secure Custom Fields (SCF)**, and **Pods**
 - 🔗 Connecting Core Gutenberg blocks to custom meta fields for a seamless editorial experience
 - 🧩 Using **CustomBlock Bindings** to dynamically bind native blocks to meta data